-As per permanent regulations, treaty Indian winter commercial seasons include a setline season scheduled for January 1-31, 2017.
+As per permanent regulations, treaty Indian winter commercial seasons include a setline season scheduled for January 1-31, 2018.
 A gillnet fishery is typically scheduled to begin annually on February 1.

-As per permanent regulations, Zone 6 recreational seasons begin January 1, 2017 and continue until guidelines are met in The Dalles and John Day pools.
-It is anticipated that the season will be split in Bonneville Pool, as it has been since 2011.
+As per permanent regulations, Zone 6 recreational seasons begin January 1, 2018 and continue until guidelines are met in The Dalles and John Day pools.
+The retention fishery in The Dalles Pool is scheduled to close effective January 20.
+In Bonneville Pool, the retention fishery will likely be managed to provide for winter and summer opportunity, as it has been since 2011.
 Per permanent regulation, McNary Pool/Hanford Reach and the Snake River below Ice Harbor Dam will be open to retention February 1 through July 31.